 Naturally, if you are a purist who likes to see their images portrayed exactly as you saw them, then this is not a feature for you.
 For us, it’s a godsend!

-If you would like to Pre-Order Luminar 4 software then click the banner below and use ‘widescenes’ at checkout to receive up to 15% discount.
+If you would like to order Luminar 4 software then click the banner below and use ‘widescenes’ at checkout to receive up to 15% discount.

 Since the release of this post, we have been testing many images to see if Luminar 4 struggles with any sky replacements.
 In the majority of scenarios, the software works great, however, we have found a few instances where it will not work.
 If the option to replace the sky is ‘greyed out’ it indicates that the software cannot find or determine what part of the image is the sky.
 Below are a couple of examples.
-Keep in mind, that the version we have is still a BETA version and the final product may be better.
+Keep in mind, that these tests were performed with the BETA version and the final product may be better.

 This image was taken from Hiroshima Castle with a flat ordinary sky.
 The software could not determine that there is a sky in the image and therefore was ‘greyed out’